JustinGuedes/learn-coding/lesson1/variables.md

 ## Naming

-Unique and descriptive to be able to identifier the purpose of the variable easily.
+* Unique and descriptive to be able to identifier the purpose of the variable easily.
-Most languages have their own naming convention, and most use lowerCamelCase and snakeCase.
+* Most languages have their own naming convention, and most use lowerCamelCase and snakeCase.
-Keep variable names within a good length, which could be anywhere between 3 to 20 letters.
+* Keep variable names within a good length, which could be anywhere between 3 to 20 letters.
+* Try not use any abbreviations when naming things.

 > Note: Make sure you don't name variables after `keywords` from languages.
 Examples like: `for`, `in`, `if`, `let`